 Dogs are obviously not humans.
 We can eat a very large variety of fruits, veggies, meats, dairy, and anything else that manufacturers process.
 We are especially resilient compared to most other species on the planet.
 Dogs have a specific diet that they need to have in order to be completely healthy.

 While a great diet is very important, knowing what you can and cannot feed your dog is extremely important.
-Some of these foods will cause serious injury, long-term and short-term problems that will require vet visits, and possibly even death in small and toy breeds.
-Unfortunately, there are thousands of lists on the internet claiming that certain foods are toxic when they are not.
+Some of these foods will cause serious injury or long-term and short-term problems that will require vet visits, and possibly even death in small and toy breeds.

-The items on this list are scientifically proven to be unhealthy or even toxic to Rover, and you should not feed them anything on this list for any reason.
-Keep it locked away in a cabinet that your dog cannot get into.
-Have you ever seen the videos of dogs getting into all kinds of things while their parents are away?
+The items on this list are scientifically proven to be unhealthy or even toxic to dogs, and we strongly recommend that you shouldn’t feed them anything on this list for any reason.
+Keep these foods packed away, out of your dog’s reach.
+Have you ever seen videos of dogs getting into all kinds of things while their parents are away?
 Yeah, dogs are smart, they will figure out how to get into something if you are not careful.

 Here are the top 5 worst foods that a dog can eat: